 - Keep all the necessary information handy before registration

-- Choose your GMAT test date carefully using ‘looking backward’ approach.
-Take your GMAT 5-6 months before the application deadline
+- Choose your GMAT test date carefully using the ‘looking backward’ approach.
+Take your GMAT at least 6 months before the application deadline

 - If you wish to cancel or reschedule your GMAT exam date, do it at least 7 days before your scheduled date